CurveDocs/curve-docs/docs/integration/address-provider.md

 ### `ids`
 !!! description "`AddressProvider.ids() -> DynArray[uint256, 1000]:`"

-    Getter for the IDs of active registry items in the AddressProvider.
+    Getter function for all the IDs of active registry items in the AddressProvider.

     Returns: active ids (`DynArray[uint256, 1000]`)